DECADES OF EXPERIENCE

-Based in Charlotte, NC, patent attorney Albert (Al) Allan has over 22 years of experience as litigation counsel focusing on intellectual-property cases including patent, trademark, copyright, and trade secret cases.
-He has served in over 150 cases in federal courts, including appellate proceedings before the United States Courts of Appeals for the Federal Circuit, Fourth Circuit, Sixth Circuit, and Eighth Circuit.
+Based in North Carolina, I have over 25 years of experience as a patent attorney and litigation counsel focusing on intellectual-property cases, including patent, trademark, copyright, and trade secret cases.
+I have served in over 200 cases in federal courts around the country, including appellate proceedings before the United States Courts of Appeals for the Federal Circuit, Fourth Circuit, Sixth Circuit, and Eighth Circuit.

-A native North Carolinian, Al studied at the University of Miami, obtaining his Bachelor of Science degree in Architectural Engineering while on full scholarship from the United States Air Force.
-Immediately following his graduation from Miami in 1979, Al attended graduate school at the United States Air Force Institute of Technology, where he earned his Masters of Science degree in Facilities Management with an emphasis in Finance and Computer Information Systems one year later.
-After graduating from AFIT, Al served in the Air Force for four more years at Williams Air Force Base in Phoenix, Arizona.
-During that time, Al obtained his MBA from Arizona State University, graduating with honors in 1984.
+A native North Carolinian, I studied at the University of Miami, obtaining my Bachelor of Science degree in Architectural Engineering while on full scholarship from the United States Air Force.
+Immediately following graduation from Miami in 1979, I attended graduate school at the United States Air Force Institute of Technology, where I earned my Masters of Science degree in Facilities Management with an emphasis in Finance and Computer Information Systems one year later.
+After graduating from AFIT, I served in the Air Force for four more years at Williams Air Force Base in Phoenix, Arizona.
+During that time, I obtained my MBA from Arizona State University, graduating with honors in 1984.

-After completing his MBA, Al left the Air Force and worked at Intel Corporation, first in Santa Clara, California, then back in Phoenix.
-After five years at Intel, Al decided to pursue a career in law.
-Al graduated from the University of Notre Dame School of Law with honors in 1992.
-Al then served as a law clerk to The Honorable Graham C. Mullen, former Chief Judge of the United States District Court for the Western District of North Carolina.
+After completing my MBA, I left the Air Force and worked at Intel Corporation, first in Santa Clara, California, then back in Phoenix.
+After five years at Intel, I decided to pursue a career in law.
+I graduated from the University of Notre Dame School of Law with honors in 1992.
+I then served as a law clerk to The Honorable Graham C. Mullen, former Chief Judge of the United States District Court for the Western District of North Carolina.

-After serving for Judge Mullen, Al began his law practice at Bell, Seltzer, Park & Gibson, a noted intellectual property boutique.
-Following the merger of Bell, Seltzer, Park & Gibson with Alston & Bird, Al continued with Alston & Bird for one year.
-He then moved to Summa, Allan & Additon, where he once again practiced as part of an intellectual property boutique.
-At Summa, Allan & Additon, Al founded and headed the firm’s intellectual property litigation practice.
+After serving for Judge Mullen, I began my law practice at Bell, Seltzer, Park & Gibson, a noted intellectual property boutique.
+Following the merger of Bell, Seltzer, Park & Gibson with Alston & Bird, I continued with Alston & Bird before joining what became Summa, Allan & Additon, where I once again practiced as part of an intellectual property boutique.
+At Summa, Allan & Additon, I founded and headed the firm’s intellectual property litigation practice.

-Al has been selected for inclusion in the Best Lawyers in America every year for the past nine years, from 2008 to 2016, in the field of Intellectual Property Law.
-Best Lawyers is universally regarded as the definitive guide to legal excellence.
-Best Lawyers is based on a peer-review survey in which more than 25,000 attorneys cast almost two million votes on the legal abilities of other lawyers in their specialties, and lawyers are not allowed to pay a fee to be listed.
+I have been selected for inclusion in the Best Lawyers in America every year for over a decade, from 2008 to 2019, in the field of Intellectual Property Law.
+Best Lawyers is universally regarded as the definitive guide to legal excellence and is based on a peer-review survey in which more than 25,000 attorneys cast almost two million votes on the legal abilities of other lawyers in their specialties.
+Furthermore, lawyers are not allowed to pay a fee to be listed.
 Corporate Counsel has called Best Lawyers “the most respected referral list of attorneys in practice.”

-Al has been selected to the North Carolina Super Lawyers list for 2015 and 2016.
-Selection to Super Lawyers is limited to the top 5% of attorneys in the state.
-Al has been selected as a member of the Legal Elite by Business North Carolina magazine for 2009, 2011, and 2013.
-Selection to the Legal Elite is granted to just over 3% of the state’s lawyers.
-Al has a rating of 10.0 out of 10.0 and a classification of “Superb” by the AVVO Lawyer Rating Service.
-Al is rated AV Preeminent by Martindale-Hubbel and has been so continuously since 2012.
+I am rated AV Preeminent by Martindale-Hubbel and have been so for every year since 2012.
+I have also been selected to the North Carolina Super Lawyers list from 2015 to 2019.
+Selection to Super Lawyers is limited to the top 5 percent of attorneys in the state.
+I have a rating of 10.0 out of 10.0 and a classification of “Superb” by the AVVO Lawyer Rating Service.

 Carolina Patent Trademark and Copyright Law Association, President 2001-2002